Menu Menu Open

 • Are a man (cis or trans) or transgender woman who has unprotected (condomless) anal sex with men

-• Have sexual partner/s include men who have sex with men
+• Have sexual partner/s including men who have sex with men

 • Have recently had an STI (especially rectal infection or syphilis)